How to Instill Dental Health in your Kids

 Tooth decay affects children and adults alike, and although children lose their baby teeth, their mouths will have new teeth along with old ones.
 It is important to prevent tooth decay from the start.
 Furthermore, a child should learn dental health care habits early for a lifetime of good oral health.

 Children should brush and floss, and the most important brush is the one before bedtime.
 Between brushing teeth before bed and going to sleep, children should not consume food, especially ones containing sugar.
 In fact, sugar in general should be avoided in children’s diets, including fortified or natural juice.
 For parents looking to feed their kids healthy and balanced meals, juice should only be used as a treat instead of a replacement for hydration.

-Kids do not gain the motor skills to properly brush teeth or floss until roughly ages 6 and 10 respectively.
+Kids do not gain the motor skills to properly brush teeth or floss until rough ages 6 and 10 respectively.
 Your oversight will be needed until then.
-For even younger children, you will be the one handling the tooth brush.
+For even younger children, you will be the one handling the toothbrush.
 Use a soft cloth to wipe the teeth of a baby, and floss when two teeth appear side-by-side.
 Avoid sugary foods and medicine, as children will not have the maturity to make these decisions.

 Brush your child’s teeth early enough before he or she becomes too tired during bedtime but late enough that the child isn’t hungry.
 Allow your child to make decisions involving their dental health, like choosing their toothpaste or toothbrush.
 However, avoiding brushing is not an option.
 Choose a child-friendly dentist, preferably one with other children as clients.
 Ask your dentist for tips on encouraging dental health or for brightly coloured children’s materials explaining hygienic concerns and habits.
 Non-food related rewards can be used to encourage positive efforts.